 Like Simon, the apostle Peter did great things.
-We read today how he carried on the work of Christ, who healed the paralytic at the pool of Bethesda, by raising the paralyzed Aeneas, and then bringing back from the dead Tabitha (Dorcas in Greek), who was a model of generous service.
+He carried on the work of Christ, who healed the paralytic at the pool of Bethesda, by raising the paralyzed Aeneas, and then bringing back from the dead Tabitha (Dorcas in Greek), who was a model of generous service.

 Prayer is the basis of our efforts to emulate Simon the Zealot, Peter, Tabitha, and many others.
 A resource to help our teens build their own prayer life, and to be zealous for God, is always welcome, and a recent book is such a resource.